Generalized Uncertainty Principle for Entangled States of Two Identical Particles: Uncertainty principle for entangled states in different minimal-length scenarios

 \subsection{Pedram GUP}

-\h In order to overcome some problems arising from KMM-GUP and ADV-GUP - such as incorporation of a maximal momentum required in doubly special relativity (DSR) theories, commutative geometry and an approach valid for all order in the parameter related to the minimal length - P. Pedram has proposed a GUP \cite{Pedram1:2012,Pedram2:2012} based on the commutation relation given by
+With the intention of remedying some problems arising from KMM-GUP and ADV-GUP - such as the absence of a maximal momentum required in theories of doubly special relativity (DSR) and of commutative geometry, and also the lack of a valid approach for all order in the parameter related to the minimal length - P. Pedram has proposed a GUP \cite{Pedram1:2012,Pedram2:2012} based on the commutation relation given by

 Hence

 Using the so-called Jensen's Inequality \cite{Jensen:1906} we have

 Substituting Eq. (\ref{CR6}) into Eq. (\ref{UP5}) we obtain